aneldev/dyna-ts-module-boilerplate/README.md

 Add them in `/webpack.plugins.js`.

-## Outputs, universalize your module

-Edit the `/module-setup.js` to configure the target of your module and multiple outputs.
+## Distributions

-Be default these versions are exported
+By default these versions are exported

+- "my-module" used only to import types
-- "my-module" where targets to web
+- "my-module/commonJs/web" commonJs version where targets to web
+- "my-module/commonJs/node" commonJs version where targets to node
-- "my-module/web" where targets to web
+- "my-module/esNext/web" es version where targets to web
-- "my-module/node" where targets to node
+- "my-module/esNext/node" es version where targets to node

 For more read the "Universal stories" next in this text.